-Terrorism, Extremism, Child Soldiers
+Terrorism, Radicalization, Conspiracy Theories, Child Soldiers

 Bloom, M. (2011).
 Bombshell: Women and Terrorism.
 Philadelphia, PA: University of Pennsylvania Press.

-- Netherlands: Dutch Translation: Met volle overtuiging: vrouwen en terreur.
+c.
+Netherlands: Dutch Translation: Met volle overtuiging: vrouwen en terreur.
 Amsterdam, Netherlands: Leitung Press.

 Licklider R. & Bloom, M. (eds.), (2006).
 Living Together After Ethnic Killing, UK: Routledge, Taylor and Francis Press (published in the United States 2007).

 Bloom, M. (2005).
 Dying to Kill: The Allure of Suicide Terror.
 NY: Columbia University Press (expanded 2nd edition, June 2007).
-Re-released as an audio book April 2020: https://www.audible.com/pd/Dying-to-Kill-Audiobook/B087C9BQQ5.
+Updated Audio book released in 2020 for audible.com.

-Ellis, H. B, Cardeli, E, Bloom, M. and S. Weine, (2020) “Understanding the needs of children returning from ISIS controlled territories through an Emotional Security Theory lens: Implications for practice,” Child Abuse & Neglect vol. 109 November https://doi.org/10.1016/j.chiabu.2020.104754
+Ellis, H. B, Cardeli, E, Bloom, M. and Weine, S., (2021) “Understanding the needs of children returning from ISIS controlled territories through an Emotional Security Theory lens: Implications for practice,” Child Abuse & Neglect vol. 109 November 2020 https://doi.org/10.1016/j.chiabu.2020.104754

-Bloom, M. (2020) “Conducting Field Research in the Time of Corona.”
-PS Special Issue with Ora Szekely and Peter Krause. [accepted]
+Bloom, M. (2021).
+“Conducting Field Research in the Time of Corona.”
+PS Special Issue with Ora Szekely and Peter Krause doi:10.1017/S1049096520001754

-Bloom, M. & Lokmanoglu, A., (2020) “From Pawn to Knight.
-Women’s Roles in Terrorism.”
-Studies in Conflict and Terrorism. https://doi.org/10.1080/1057610X.2020.1759263 reprinted in Phelan, A. (ed.)
-Terrorism Women and Gender: Towards an Integrative Research Agenda.
-UK: Routledge, Nov.
-2020.
+Bloom, M. & Lokmanoglu, A., (2020) “From Pawns to Knights: Changing Role of Women’s Agency in Terrorism.”
+Studies in Conflict and Terrorism https://www.tandfonline.com/doi/abs/10.1080/1057610X.2020.1759263?journalCode=uter20

 Abeysinghe, B., M. Bloom, and R. Sunderraman, (2019) “Localizing Assault Rifles in ISIS Propaganda Images; Experiments of a semantic segmentation approach.”
 Transactions on Computational Social Systems IEEE.